-There is an ADoS(AQA) forum which meets several times a year and a joint AD AQA and LT forum which also meets several time each year, and the dates for 2023-24 are on the 'Key dates' list (see section 6).
-You may also wish to 'buddy' with an experienced ADoS(AQA) or even another new starter.
-Your ADAQA can advise.
+The Education and Student Success (ESS) team meet on a regular basis, chaired by the PVC(ESE), and you will be invited to these.
+There is also an AD(ESS) AQ forum which meets several times a year, and the dates for 2023-24 are on the 'Key dates' list (see section 6).

+You may also wish to 'buddy' with an experienced AD(ESS) or even another new starter.
+Your ADAQ can advise.
 Your predecessor may also still be able to advise you, of course.

 Most of all, remember what we tell students: the only stupid question is the one you do not ask!
-We are all here to help you in CAQA and Academic Services.
+We are all here to help you in CEdSS(AQ) and Academic Services.